4700 EURO PER PERSON

 This journey will take us to three of Spain’s autonomous regions: Cantabria, Asturias, and Galicia.
 Along the way, we walk through beautiful seaside villages such as Comillas and San Vicente de la Barquera.
 Once in our beloved Asturias, we will sleep in the seaside villages of Llanes and Ribadasella.
 Finally, we will celebrate our accomplishment of this Camino in Ribadeo, Galicia.
 From here we offer transfers to either Oviedo/Asturias airport (OVD) or to the Oviedo city center.

-All hotels, breakfasts, 5 dinners, with wine, van support w/ healthy snacks are included in the tour price.
+All hotels, breakfast, 9 dinners with wine, and van support with healthy snacks are included in the tour price.

 Itinerary

-Day 1 – Santillana del Mar to Cobreces: 12 km
+Day 1 – Santillana del Mar to Cobreces (Playa de Luana): 14 km

-Day 2 – Comillas to San Vicente de la Barquera: 12.5 km
+Day 2 – Pando to Comillas to San Vicente de la Barquera: 15.9 km

-This morning we head to the town of Comillas and take a guided tour of Antonio Gaudi’s palace El Capricho (exterior only).
-This is a playful and musical house with a sad story.
-From there, we will start our walk heading to the coast and Playa Oyambre, famous for being the landing site of the first ever US cross Atlantic flight.
+This morning, we head to the town of Comillas.
+We are starting our walk a bit before of this village, in La Iglesia and Pando (two tiny, well-preserved medieval villages).
+A good way to lead us to the alive town of Comillas.
+From here we head to the coast and Playa Oyambre, famous for being the landing site of the first ever US cross Atlantic flight.
 From here we continue westwards climbing over the headland and along a beautiful beach to the fishing village of San Vicente de la Barquera.
 This is one of the most picturesque sights on the Cantabrian coast, with the dramatic backdrop of the snow-capped Picos de Europa mountains standing proudly as a backdrop.
-We return to Santillana del Mar and visit the caves (replica) of Altamira renowned for its prehistoric art of local fauna and human hands, the earliest of which dates back 36,000 years.
-Breakfast included.

 Day 3 – Cobijeru (Buelna) to Llanes: 18.5 km

-Return to Llanes with plenty of time to explore this fascinating town and dine out in one of its many restaurants.
-(Breakfast included)
+We will return to Llanes with plenty of time to explore this fascinating town and dine out in one of its many restaurants.

-Day 5 – Bufones de Pria to Ribadesella (Acantilados del Infierno)
+Day 5 – San Antolin to Ribadesella (Acantilados del Infierno): 14 km

-We start walking from Bufones de Pria, the blowholes of Pria.
+As we keep walking along the cliffs, we arrive to Cuevas del Mar beach, a hidden and magical beach; its name refers to the multiple caves around it.
+From here we’ll take the van to enjoy our picnic in Guadamia, just in front of Bufones de Pria, the blowholes of Pria.
 Today’s hike will take us along an extraordinary section of coastline where beautiful cliffs and blowholes (where air gets forced out of tiny caves by the power of the ocean waves, like a whale exhaling).

-Day 6 – Ribadesella to Playa Espasa or Colunga: 15.5 km or 20 km
+Day 6 – Ribadesella to Playa Espasa or Playa de la Griega (Lastres): 15 or 20 km

 This morning’s trail leads us up to the lighthouse just west of Ribadasella and down to a favorite beach of Playa la Vega.
 We’ll take a break at one of the chiringuitos (beach side bars) to soak up the atmosphere for a short while before returning to the trail, up again along a cow path to the town of Berbes and onwards to the beach of Playa Espasa.